Druhin13/insanedeals/README.md

 - I understood how they interacted with similar platforms
 - I got to know what they expect from a similar platform.
 - I discovered some of their pain points and found out what they experienced at different stages of the shopping experience.
-- I compiled some ideas for solving some of the issues.
+- I compiled some ideas for solving some of those issues.

 <br>

 ### Individualization
 Even though personas and journey maps helped us reach the goal of personalization, they were all still focused on delivering content to a broad segment of users.
 If we want to provide tailored deals/offers based on customer's preferences, we can't just bucket them into such broad segments.
-Therefore, we must go for Individualization, a process that will truly personalize customer experiences in a manner that meets specific consumer expectations by simply personalizing to a single segment.
+Therefore, we must go for Individualization, a process that will truly personalize the customer experience in a manner that meets specific consumer expectations by simply personalizing to a single segment.
 >But how did we do that?

 As part of my collaboration with Arbor Research’s data and development team, I examined how the company would gather the data for individualization so that our content experiences are tailored to a segment of one, customized in real-time based on actions and preferences uniquely related to that individual’s identity.